phunware/maas-alerts-ios-sdk/README.md

 Version 1.3.2

-This is Phunware's iOS SDK for the Alerts & Notifications MaaS module.
+This is Phunware's iOS SDK for the Alerts & Notifications module.
 Visit http://maas.phunware.com/ for more details and to sign up.

 Requirements